Equine Therapy for (PTS)

 Communicating effectively with a horse requires the rider to demonstrate assertiveness, direction, and initiative; important skills that enable the patient to express their needs and rights more effectively in other relationships.

-Many patients have experienced prior relationships as controlling or abusive.
-Healing takes place as patients discover that riding occurs within the context of a respectful relationship between a rider and a horse, and that, although physically powerful, each horse typically operates within the boundaries of this mutually respectful relationship.
+Many clients have experienced prior relationships as controlling or abusive.
+Healing takes place as clients discover that the horse works within the context of a respectful relationship between a client and a horse, and that, although physically powerful, each horse typically operates within the boundaries of this mutually respectful relationship.

 So Why Horses?